FlesinArtur/Flask-first-project/README.md

 -	TRACE - Performs a message loop back test along with the path to the target resource.

 ## HTTP vs HTTPS
+What Is HTTP?
+- Hypertext Transfer Protocol (HTTP) transfers data from a web server to your browser so that it can access and load websites.

+What Is HTTPS?
+ - HTTPS is the acronym for Hypertext Transfer Protocol Secure.
+Like HTTP, its main purpose is to transfer data from a server to your browser, so you can load websites.
+However, HTTPS uses an encrypted connection to communicate between the server and the browser.
+A SSL (secure sockets layer) certificate protects the transferred data from being stolen as it’s exchanged.

 ## REST and RESTful
 1. Uniform Interface